 In the past, patients found their doctors primarily through word of mouth.
 If a patient was in need of a doctor, naturally they asked friends or family for recommendations.
 However, with the rise of the internet, more and more patients search for doctors online.
 But how are these searches conducted, and how do patients decide?

 Imagine you just moved to a new city for a job.
-You won’t have the same type of network that can refer you to a specialist.
-If this is the case, your first stop is likely Google, where you’ll assess online reviews and recommendations amongst the area’s top practices.
+You probably won’t have a network of friends who can refer you to a specialist.
+In this case, your first stop is likely Google, where you’ll assess online reviews and recommendations amongst the area’s top practices.

-As a doctor or practice administrator, it is important to understand how patients find you online…so you can adapt your marketing strategy accordingly.
+As a doctor or practice administrator, it’s important to understand how patients find you online, so you can adapt your marketing strategy accordingly.

 Note: When we talk about online search, we really mean Google.

 Of course there are other search engines on the web like Yahoo and Bing, but Google dominates the online search market.
 In fact, 95% of all online searches occur on Google.
-For this reason, you should really focus your SEO and digital marketing efforts on Google.
+For this reason, you should focus your search engine optimization (SEO) and digital marketing efforts on Google.

-There are three ways in which patients find their doctors online:
+There are three primary ways patients find their doctors online:

 - Local Search